Rock Bands & Pop Stars

 Which reminds me -- here's a little history for the uninitiated:

 "Cat Stevens" was the stage name of Steven Georgiou, who was born in the U.K. in 1949 of a Cypriot father and a Swedish mother.
-Something of a musical prodigy, he released his first two albums well before he was twenty years old as was on his way to becoming a "pop star."
+Something of a musical prodigy, he released his first two albums well before he was twenty years old and was on his way to becoming a "pop star."
 He then fell victim to a terrible case of tuberculosis.
 When he returned to singing and songwriting, he had taken a decidedly more reflective turn and found himself delivering absolutely beautiful stuff with no apparent commercial potential.
 That was fine with him; he was no longer particularly interested in commercial success.
 But, perhaps ironically, his delicate confessional songs and his deliberate avoidance of "commercial-ness" turned him into a huge international star.

 Well, he eventually (1977) became a Muslim and adopted the name "Yusuf Islam" (after the biblical dream-interpreter Joseph).
 At that time he also left the music industry.
 He has since recorded a couple of albums about Islam, but his last collection of commercial music was _Footsteps In The Dark_ (ostensibly a second volume of his "greatest hits," but in fact a set of lesser-known favorites and a handful of tunes not available elsewhere).